Is Mashed Potatoes Healthy?

 Start with two pounds of Yukon Gold or red potatoes, skins on.
 Boil until tender, then drain and return to the pot.
 Mash with 1/4 cup of warm, low-sodium vegetable broth.
 Add two tablespoons of extra virgin olive oil.
 Season with roasted garlic, black pepper, and chives.
 This creates a flavorful, creamy, and nutritious side dish.

-This Comfort Food
+Reclaiming This Comfort Food

 So, is mashed potatoes healthy?
-They can be a nutritious part of a balanced meal.
+They can absolutely be a nutritious part of a balanced meal.
 The potato itself is a wholesome vegetable full of benefits.
 The health outcome depends on your choice of added ingredients.
 By keeping the skin, using healthier fats, and controlling portions, you win.
 Enjoy this classic dish mindfully and as part of a varied diet.
 Comfort food can indeed be good for you.